TritonDataCenter/rfd/rfd/0174/README.md

 of an HA storage server or iscsi target, but we also need to determine how this configuration is initially installed and setup.
 This process is TBD.

-## Mako `storage` Zone Manta Visibility
+## Mako Storage Zone Manta Visibility

-The active/passive servers will each have a a mako `storage` zone configured.
+The active/passive servers will each have a `mako` storage zone configured.
 These will be identical zone installations since either machine can provide the identical storage service to the rest of Manta.
-The mako `storage` zone will only be booted and running on the active server.
+The `mako` storage zone will only be booted and running on the active server.

-There are a bunch of open questions on how the active/passive mako visibility will be exposed to the rest of Manta when we have a failover.
+There are a bunch of open questions on how the active/passive `mako` visibility will be exposed to the rest of Manta when we have a failover.
 We're targeting one minute for a passive to become the active.
-This includes the time for the heartbeater timeout, importing the zpool, booting the mako zone, etc. so we'd ideally like the network flip to be completed within around 30 seconds, if possible.
+This includes the time for the heartbeater timeout, importing the zpool, booting the `mako` zone, etc. so we'd ideally like the network flip to be completed within around 30 seconds, if possible.

-- If the active/passive mako zones share the same IP, when we have a flip, how quickly will this propagate through the routing tables?
+- If the active/passive `mako` zones share the same IP, when we have a flip, how quickly will this propagate through the routing tables?
 Is there anything we could actively do to make it faster?
 Is having the same IP all that is necessary?
+Is the gratuitous arp that gets emitted when the new `mako` zone boots adequate?
 - Is there some way to configure DNS so that records have a short TTL and we quickly flip?
-- Is there some other approach, perhaps using cueball or other upstack services which we can use to quickly flip the mako over when the passive machine becomes the active machine?
+- Is there some other approach, perhaps using cueball or other upstack services which we can use to quickly flip the `mako` over when the passive machine becomes the active machine?

 ## HA and Failures